 Things to Know Before You Get Your Veneers:

-Just like most dental procedures, you always want to make sure that your mouth and teeth are as clean and healthy as they can be.
-Especially before you get veneers placed on your teeth you want to make sure your gums are healthy and that any decay or infections are taken care of beforehand.
+Just like most dental procedures, you always want to ensure that your mouth and teeth are as clean and healthy as possible.
+Especially before you get veneers placed on your teeth, you want to make sure your gums are healthy and that any decay or infections are taken care of beforehand.
 One thing to note is that veneers are not always the best choice for people who are big-time teeth grinders.
-Because if you are constantly grinding your teeth and the veneers are thin they may break or get cracked easily.
-Also, keep in mind that when a dentist removes enamel from your teeth it cannot be undone.
+Because if you constantly grind your teeth and the veneers are thin, they may break or get cracked easily.
+Also, keep in mind that when a dentist removes enamel from your teeth, it cannot be undone.
 So if the type of veneer you are getting requires that, then the process is irreversible.
-The best thing for you to do is really sit down with your dentist and go over the procedure and the different things you need to expect so you can fully understand and be prepared.
+The best thing to do is sit down with your dentist and go over the procedure and the different things you need to expect so you can fully understand and be prepared.

 Things to Know After You Get Veneers:

-The durability and life expectancy of your veneers depends all on how much you care for them.
-The care can be the difference between them lasting for 15 years as opposed to just 5 years.
-So it is important that you make sure you are following all the instructions provided by your dentist.
+The durability and life expectancy of your veneers depend on how much you care for them.
+The care can be the difference between them lasting for 15 years as opposed to just five years.
+So you must ensure you follow all the instructions your dentist provides.
 Here are some common things to be aware of:

-- It will take some time to get used to the feeling of your veneers: They will feel different at first so be patient trying to get used to them.
-If they continue to be really uncomfortable then make sure to let your dentist know.
+- It will take some time to get used to the feeling of your veneers: They will feel different at first, so be patient trying to get used to them.
+If they continue to be uncomfortable, then make sure to let your dentist know

 Veneers are thin handcrafted porcelain shields worn on the front of the tooth which improve the appearance of teeth that are chipped, cracked, stained or worn.
 Veneers are thin as contact lenses, and are an aesthetically pleasing option of closing gaps, lengthening teeth, and providing symmetry to make your smile more natural.
 Veneers are intended to last for many years without changing color.
 They are one of the most popular cosmetic procedures in dentistry.
 Ask your dentist if veneers may be right for you.